MOCAS: A Multimodal Dataset for Objective Cognitive Workload Assessment on Simultaneous Tasks: Analysis of dataset

-Generally, unimodal cognitive workload recognition using EEG\_POW modality performs significantly better than using EAR modality ($p=0.05$), EEG modality ($p=0.01$) and other single modalities ($p\leq0.001$).
+Subsequently, we conducted an independent two-sample t-test to compare the classification results across different modalities on the trial-independent evaluation.
+Generally, unimodal cognitive workload recognition using EEG\_POW modality performs significantly better than using EAR modality ($p=.05$), EEG modality ($p=.01$), and other single modalities ($p\textless.001$).
 EEG-related modalities, including EEG and EEG\_POW, perform well since EEG signals correspond more directly to different brain activities under different workload levels \cite{antonenko2010using}.
 Compared with EEG modality, EEG\_POW modality decomposes the raw EEG signals into component frequency bands, whose features are more intuitive and have fewer noises, leading to better classification results \cite{saby2012utility}.
 Moreover, EAR modality also achieves reasonable performance, we owe this to the fact that when facing different monitoring task levels where different numbers of camera views and robot speed, eye movements of participants would change correspondingly.
-Furthermore, classification using multimodal fusion significantly achieves better performance than using EEG\_POW ($p=0.01$) and any other single modalities ($p<0.001$).
-This reflects the benefits of the multi-modal fusion mentioned in Section Background and Summary.
+Furthermore, classification using multimodal fusion significantly achieves better performance than using EEG\_POW ($p=.01$) and any other single modalities ($p\textless.001$).
+This reflects the benefits of the multimodal fusion mentioned in Section Background and Summary.

-In addition, much as the methods, i.e., LSTM and LF-LSTM, utilized for classification using data from MOCAS reach sound performance, there is still much room for improvement, such as adoption of more advanced classification models \cite{vaswani2017attention,zhou2020graph}, data preprocessing and awareness of individual differences.
+Furthermore, there is considerable scope for enhancing classification performance on the MOCAS dataset.
+Key areas for improvement include the adoption of more sophisticated classification models, as suggested by recent studies \cite{wang2022husformer,niu2020multimodal,zhou2020graph}, and refined data preprocessing techniques.
+Particularly for improving performance in subject-independent or LOSO evaluations, it is crucial to account for individual differences.
+Factors such as demographic information, personal traits, and task-specific experience should be considered.
+Advancements in transfer learning \cite{chen2021personal}, user-specific attention mechanisms \cite{liu2019nrpa,wang2023initial}, and few-shot learning \cite{feng2021few} methodologies are poised to make significant contributions in this regard.
+By integrating these approaches, we can develop more robust models that better accommodate the unique characteristics of individual subjects, thereby improving classification accuracy in diverse and personalized settings.